Connect with others who understand.

 Undergoing Rehabilitation Therapy for MS

-Specialized rehabilitation therapy can reduce the condition and dysfunction in people living with MS. Rehabilitation that is targeted to an individual’s specific needs may include:
+Specialized rehabilitation therapy can help improve function and quality of life for people with MS. Rehabilitation that’s targeted to specific needs may include:

 • Exercise